Check if Expo EAS Build is down, recent outages, user-reported issues, and outages map.

-Expo EAS Build is operational
+Expo EAS Build is working normally

 This chart displays the number of user-reported issues over the past 24 hours, grouped into 20-minute intervals.
 It's normal to see occasional reports, which may be due to individual user issues rather than a broader problem.
 We only consider an issue widespread if there are multiple reports within a short timeframe.